"...stories birling through my mind..."

 Ulster Scots can help you learn Chaucer and Shakespeare

-Middle English might look like a foreign language, but I discovered during my A levels that the words I heard at home were a great advantage in progressing through The Canterbury Tales.
+Middle English may look like a foreign language, but I discovered during my A levels that the words I heard at home were a great advantage in progressing through The Canterbury Tales.
 Take this sentence: ‘And certeinly he was a good felawe.
 Fur many a draughte of wyn had he ydrawe.’
 You might hear a fella in a pub in Glenarm saying something along the same lines.
 Although Shakespeare scribed his work in Early Modern English, if you try reading it with an Ulster-Scots accent, it starts to sound like ordinary colloquial speech, instead of the hoity toity talking that puts most children off the Bard.

 Ulster-Scots is not just a Protestant thing